Over recent weeks our company has been dealing with a group of travellers who are terrorising businesses in London and

 Site owners should regularly review their security precautions and consider putting height barriers on any car par to stop caravans being towed onto them.

-Enforcement Bailiffs Ltd has over twenty five years experience in completing fast land recovery from travellers.
+Quality Bailiffs has over twenty five years of experience in completing fast land recovery from travellers.

 Got trespassers?
 Need them evicted?
 Need advice?
 Call Enforcement Bailiffs.

 read more industry news